ChristophReich1996/3D_Baggage_Segmentation/README.md

         -n        # Name for loading and saving checkpoints
 ```
 ## Generating
-Generation of the various (decompressed) datasets
+Generating of the various (decompressed) datasets
 ```python
 data_interface.py
         -a generate # (or check) action